It’s customary at the end of each year to take a look back at the big issues and in January of the next year to predict trends and challenges.

 Coming up with those lists – including deciding whether it will be a Top 10 or Top 5 of whatever – is surprisingly difficult.
 Collecting ideas and information from the lists of many experts in the philanthropy sector and reviewing the topics we’ve covered in 2019 led me to abandon the idea of putting together a Top Anything definitive list.

-Nevertheless, here are some thoughts and observations for 2020 that tend to settle into two major categories: Federal Challenges & Opportunities and Technology & Data.
+Nevertheless, here are some thoughts and observations for 2020 that tend to settle into two major categories: Funding Challenges & Opportunities and Technology & Data.
 Actually, several of the subtopics overlap both categories, but that’s just too difficult to cope with, so here’s how it all shook out.

 Nonprofits: Funding Challenges & Opportunities